AntonSol919/linkspace/index.md

 </div>

-These are the basic concepts[^2].
+These are the basic concepts.
+With the most notable simplification being that: [Data entries](./docs/guide/index.html#lk_datapoint) without a path, group, domain, etc exists as well.
+Referencing other packets by hash is not done inside the data but [adjacent](./docs/guide/index.html#lk_linkpoint).

 If you're on a unix give it a [try](#Download).
-For details on the exact layout of the tree and other practical stuff see the [Guide]("./docs/guide/index.html").
+For details on the exact layout of the tree and other practical stuff see the [Guide](./docs/guide/index.html).

 ### Q&A
 A few notes to prevent some confusion.

 **Q**: Is this a blockchain?
 **A**: Only if you think git is a blockchain.
-There is no strict 'chain', nor 'blocks'.
+There are neither 'blocks', nor a strict 'chain'.
 I consider blockchains to have a different set of [values](#option2).
-Which is why I'm proposing 'supernets'.
+Which is why I'm proposing the term 'supernet'.

-**Q**: Isn't administration necesary for such and such?
-**A**: Its relativly simple to organize such that a participant trusts a specific key to act as administrator.
-The difference sits in having a choice or not.

-**Q**: Will it handle spam?
+**Q**: How would it handle unwanted content / spam?
-**A**: No worse than current systems.
+**A**: Someone can sign a list of 'accepted' entries, and you could filter based on that.
+Effectively emulating the current state of affairs, and thus no worse than current systems.
 Instead, we have extra tools.
 Proof of work on hashes, and proof of association with public keys.
-With AI advances driving the cost of bullshit to 0, they'll become a necesity.
-Will it solve it entirely?
-A philosphical discussion on the classification of spam is outside the scope of this project.
+AI is driving the cost of bullshit to 0.
+I expect these options to become more important.

-[^1]: They're a single point of failure, links can become invalid, everybody has to re-invent authentication, everybody has to re-invent dealing with IO errors, scaling requires techinical know-how, etc.
-[^2]: With the most notable simplification being that: [Data entries](./docs/guide/index.html#lk_datapoint) without a path, group, domain, etc exists as well.
-Referencing other packets by hash is not done inside the data but [adjacent](./docs/guide/index.html#lk_linkpoint).

 # Why?{#why}